gatsbyjs/gatsby/docs/blog/2020-01-08-git-workflows/index.md

 </Breakout>

 <VisuallyHidden id="git-on-and-on">
-  Back in the parallel tracks world-view, we can see that our root branch contains commits A, B, D, M. After the "M" commit, our feat/headless-cms-pt2 branch adds an "E" commit.
-After that commit, a new feat/headless-cms-pt3 branch adds an "F" commit.
-Finally, yet another branch is made after "F", which is labeled feat/headless-cms-pt4, and includes 1 commit, "G".
+  Back in the parallel tracks world-view, we now have 5 parallel lines, each representing different branches: staging, feat/headless-cms, feat/headless-cms-pt2, feat/headless-cms-pt3, and feat/headless-cms-pt4.
+The root branch holds A, B, D, and M, which is then split to "pt2", which holds E. Another split leads to branch "pt3, which holds the commit F, before finally splitting into "pt4", which holds the last commit in this image, G.
 </VisuallyHidden>

 No matter how many branches we have, the process is always the same when we're ready to start merging: